 - Doreen Bird

 As an Arts College we strive to provide an extensive trips calendar throughout the year.
 We recognise the importance of exposure to quality arts experiences and performances for our students.
-Higlights have included The London Schools symphony Orchestra at the Barbican, Othello- Frantic Assembly, The Curious Incident of the Dog in the Night, Goodwood Sculpture Park, V&A Museum, Akram Khan and Sylvie Guillame, Matthew Bournes Edward Scissorhands.
+Highlights have included The London Schools Symphony Orchestra, Porgy and Bess at the London Coliseum, Akram Khan and Sylvie Guillame, the Rambert Archives and a Film Score Masterclass run by the London Philharmonic Orchestra/the Guildhall School of Music at the Barbican Centre.
 Many of these opportunities are subsidised for our students to ensure they are available to all.

-We acknowledge the value and impact that participating in workshops run by visiting practitioners can have and again plan for an inspiring and interesting range of activities to engage our pupils.
-Highlights this academic year have included:
+We acknowledge the value and impact that participating in workshops run by visiting practitioners can have and plan for an inspiring and interesting range of activities to engage our pupils.
+Examples include:

 - Zoe Charles - Burlesque/Show Dance